Date of Award

 Scholarly Commons Citation

 Shilladay, Mark A., "Dynamic Simulation of General Aviation Cabin Environments and Occupant Restraint Systems" (1995).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 227.